Comparing Llama and GPT: Open-Source Versus Closed-Source AI Development

 • Their performance depends on their number of parameters (=weights).
 The smallest Llama 2 has 7 billion, considered the smallest model size that can do useful things.
 The largest has 70 billion.
 The precise number of GPT-4 parameters is unknown, but speculations are between 1-2 trillion.

-Difference #1 - Llama is open source, GPT is proprietary
+Difference #1 - Llama is an open source model, GPT is proprietary

 OpenAI's research used to be available to all, but the increasing power of their GPT models convinced them to shut the world out.
 When asked why, the company's co-founder and Chief Scientist Ilya Sutskever said: